 - Turn water heater power OFF.
-Turn water heater gas valve (if so equipped) OFF (outside of the RV). - Water heater bypass should be set to BYPASS.
-Refer to Water Heater Bypass Diagram.
-Water is prevented from entering the water heater. - Level the RV and drain the fresh water plumbing system.
+Turn water heater gas valve (if so equipped) OFF (outside of the RV). - 2.
+Water heater bypass valves should be set to BYPASS.
+Refer to Water Heater Bypass Section.
+Water is prevented from entering the water heater. - 3.
+Level the RV and drain the fresh water plumbing system.
 See Draining the Fresh Water System. - 4.
 Water heater should be empty after performing Step 2.
-Water heater bypass should still be ON (if so equipped). - Cartridge water filter (if so equipped) should be removed and replaced with the bypass hose included with your RV. - 6.
+Water heater bypass valves set to BYPASS. - 5.
+Cartridge water filter (if so equipped) should be removed and replaced with the bypass hose included with your RV. - 6.
 Make sure the "fresh water tank drain" and "low point drains" are closed. - 7.
-Close the fresh water tank shutoff valve (if so equipped).
+Close the fresh water tank shutoff Valve E (if equipped).
 Valve should be located in the vicinity of the water pump.
-Open siphon valve on the water pump with the clear hose attached and insert the opposite end of the clear hose into a container of RV antifreeze solution.
+Open siphon valve (Valve D) at the water pump with the clear hose attached.
+Valve handle points toward the clear hose and insert the opposite end of the clear hose into a container of RV antifreeze solution.
 Valve should be located in the vicinity of the water pump.
 See Water Heater Bypass section. - 8.
 Turn the water pump ON.
 Antifreeze will be drawn into the water lines.